Protein Expression Analysis

 Anti-hCD47 antibodies were i.p. injected into homozygous hSIRPα/hCD47 mice.Blood were collected two days after the treatment and analyzed by Blood Biochemical Test.

-Anti-hCD47 antibodies were i.p. injected into homozygous hSIRPα /hCD47 mice.
-Blood were collected at the study end point and analyzed by Blood Routine Test.
+Anti-hCD47 antibodies were i.p. injected into homozygous hSIRPα/hCD47 mice.
+Blood was collected two days after the treatment and analyzed by complete blood count.

 Blood were collected at the endpoint of the treatment and analyzed by Blood Biochemical Test.